 I LOVE to eat!
 Eating is one of my favorite pastimes (it counts, right?!).
 The options are plentiful and delicious.
-I’ve indulged in fresh pasta in Italy, escargot in Paris, stroopwafel in the Netherlands, Bratwurst in Germany, goulash in Prague and more!
-Don’t get me started on the wine and beer…
+I’ve indulged in fresh pasta in Italy, escargot in Paris, stroopwafel in the Netherlands, Bratwurst in Germany, goulash in Prague, and more!
+And don’t get me started on the wine and beer…

 I love the freshness of the food, the lower rate of additives and preservatives, and just the genuine authenticity of each of the cuisines.
 I will truly miss Europe’s food when we jet back home.

 America has NOTHING on Europe regarding ease of travel.
 Public transportation is readily available and (usually) punctual.
-Recently, I was invited to go to Mannheim for a hockey game.
+For example, I went to Mannheim, Germany, for a hockey game in 2019.
 We bought our train tickets that day and the price wouldn’t have been any different if we had purchased them earlier.

 We live in a small village in Western Germany.
 Our home has all of the essential German home staples: rolladens, no closets, no garbage disposal, a collection of recycling bins, and no air conditioning or central heat.
-We have Germans as neighbors on all sides, however, some Americans do live in our village.
-By the way, towns are called “villages” here, which I think is so cute!
+I had Germans as neighbors on all sides.
+However, some Americans do live in the village.
+Towns here are called “villages” here, which I think is so cute!
 Going to the grocery store is another way we have been able to live like a local.
 We are immersed in the German language, common foods, and simply, the culture.
 Living in a German home is different than living in an American home, and I am grateful for the opportunity to experience it.

 The German autobahn is known globally as something fun to drive on.
 Many times, there is no speed limit, but it is actually an unspoken 130 KPH.
 Not having police officers hiding in random areas of the autobahn, aka highway/freeway, makes driving less stressful.
 That being said, there are speed cameras that will take photos of you driving if you go above the posted speed limit.
-While the autobahn is great for getting places quickly, there are many areas of construction which can cause the speed limit to change often.
-It will be a real adjustment to learn how to drive on the American freeway once we are back in the States.
+While the autobahn is great for getting places quickly, many construction areas can cause the speed limit to change often.
+It was a real adjustment to learn how to drive on the American freeway once we are back in the States.

 Europe is an environmentally friendly continent.
-It’s hard to ignore how much the environment is cared about: the complexity of trash/recycling system, how it’s illegal to idle your car, using reusable shopping bags, being unable to use pesticides or weed killers in your yard, and honestly, the list goes on.
+It’s hard to ignore how much the environment is cared about: the complexity of trash and recycling systems, how it’s illegal to idle your car, using reusable shopping bags, being unable to use pesticides or weed killers in your yard, and honestly, the list goes on.
 I feel very passionate about taking care of our Earth, and it warms my heart when I see how much effort is put into recycling, reducing waste, and making the environment front and center.

 Of course, there are a plethora of places to visit in America.
-The downside to traveling in America is the cost – it can be very expensive!
-I never wrote about any of the places I had traveled to in the States, but have always been passionate about doing so.
+The downside to traveling in America is the cost – it can be costly!
+I never wrote about any of the places I had traveled to in the States, but I have always been passionate about doing so.